UPDATED: SEPTEMBER 23, 2022 | 1 MIN READ

 Your insurance deductible is the money you agree to pay before your insurance provider pays a claim.
 Choosing the right deductible is important to get the best insurance policy value.

 This guide explains how to get the most affordability from your policy, choosing a good home insurance deductible, and the importance of getting different home insurance coverage quotes.

 Home Insurance Deductible Explained

-If you have a deductible with your homeowner’s insurance policy, then it must be paid before your insurance company pays a claim on damaged or stolen property.
+If you have a deductible with your homeowners insurance policy, it must be paid before your insurance company pays a claim on damaged or stolen property.
 Most policies come with a deductible, but the deductible amounts can differ.
-For example, you could choose from deductible amounts ranging from $500 to $2,500.
+For example, you could choose deductible amounts ranging from $500 to $2,500.

 Some companies will offer a home insurance deductible as a percentage.
 For example, if your home is insured for up to $400,000 and your deductible equals 1% of the coverage limit, you would pay a $4,000 deductible.

 Determining the right home insurance deductible for you depends on your financial situation.
 If you have the extra money in the bank, choosing a higher deductible to pay a lesser premium might be good.